AlexTsikhun/it-company-task-manager/README.md

 - if in index todo not tasks - show it
 - when create - show also position, not only username
 - when register add position
+- if I will have a lot of Assignees? should be displayed beautifully
+- in index page add request

 </details>